andyathsid/memgraph-agentic-graphrag-explore/README.md

 ![Agent Chat UI showing movie search results](images/agent-chat-ui-2.png)

-## Data persistence

-Neo4j and Memgraph use Docker volumes.
-Normal restarts and `docker compose down` preserve their data.
-Running `docker compose down -v` deletes the volumes and their data.

-## Safety or Guardrails
+## Guardrails

-Generated Cypher is limited to one read-only statement.
+Generated Cypher for `query_movie_graph` tool is limited to one read-only statement.
 Mutation, administration, procedure, and `LOAD CSV` clauses are rejected before the query is sent to Memgraph.